CodeAssociate/CA.Blocks.DataAccess/docs/architecture/design.md

 ## The Assemblies

-1. The Model - CA.Blocks.DataAccess.Model used for client access in multi-tier architectures, with 100% separation there is no need to expose the blocks beyond the assembly in which they are consumed.
+1. The Model - `CA.Blocks.DataAccess.Model` used for client access in multi-tier architectures.
+With 100% separation, there is no need to expose the blocks beyond the assembly in which they are consumed.
-2. The Core Abstract Data Access Logic - CA.Blocks.DataAccess is used for abstract and shared non-provider-specific code.
+2. The Core Abstract Data Access Logic - `CA.Blocks.DataAccess` is used for abstract and shared non-provider-specific code.
-3. The specific implementation - eg    CA.Blocks.SQLServerDataAccess or CA.Blocks.SQLLiteDataAccess or CA.Blocks.MySQLDataAccess
+3. The specific implementation - e.g., `CA.Blocks.SQLServerDataAccess`, `CA.Blocks.SqliteDataAccess`, or `CA.Blocks.MySQLDataAccess`.

 ### The Model